-Basketball's NBA under fire over Rockets' twitter furore
+Basketball's NBA under fire in China, at home over HK protest tweet

 “I was merely voicing one thought, based on one interpretation, of one complicated event,” he said, adding that he had since heard and considered other perspectives.

-The Rockets are widely followed in China, partly because they drafted Yao Ming in 2002, who became a star for Houston and helped build the NBA’s following in China.
+The Rockets are widely followed in China, partly because they drafted Yao Ming in 2002, who became a star and helped build the NBA’s following there.

 Morey’s initial tweet included an image captioned: “Fight For Freedom.
 Stand With Hong Kong.”